We hope this FAQ answers any questions you have. However, If you can’t find what you’re looking for please Contact us.

 Some of them tutor full time while others tutor alongside studying or working, but what unites them is their experience and excellent reputation combined with their dedication to teaching and supporting students in the long term.

-A: Yes, for families new to Osborne Cawkwell Tuition we charge a £45 Registration Fee – this also covers your first tutor request.
+A: Yes, for families new to Osborne Cawkwell Tuition we charge a £95 Registration Fee.
+This one-off fee covers all of your tutor requests.
+For more information, look at our Fees.

 A: Unfortunately, we are unable to offer a discount for block booking.
 The tutor’s rate is fixed so we don’t have the flexibility to lower that fee and we have purposefully kept our commission low to already offer great value.